basabray/Data-Science-Portfolio2-Fraud-Claims-Prediction-/README.md

 - <font color=blue>High number of columns in comparison to number of data present</font>
 - <font color=blue>Handling multi labelled categorical columns</font>

-#### Non-technical
-- <font color=blue>The challenge behind fraud detection is that frauds are far less common as compared to legit insurance claims</font>

 ### Conclusion